efeelize/bar/CA/MBE/contract.md

 | writing |  Physical or electronic document(s) containing reasonable basis to believe contract was formed (eg, receipt, check, emails) | identifies parties, subject matter, consideration, time & nature of performance | lists quantity of goods (contract enforceable only up to written quantity) |
 | signature | / | General rule – handwritten signature from, or other mark identifying, party to be charged[只要求被告签名] (eg, letterhead, electronic signature, initials[简签]) | Merchant exception – a written confirmation need only to be **signed by one merhant** and sent to the other merchant.If the recipient has reason to know the confirmation's contents and does not object within 10 days,then it is **enforceable against both merchants.** [提出反对的书面形式必须有签名,UCC的特殊规定] |

-## 4.1 适用反欺诈法的情形/特殊合同必须要书面

 - A contract need only be in writing and signed by the party to be charged if it falls within the statute of frauds.
 This rule applies to contracts for the sale of goods for $500 or more.

+## 4.1 Marriage

-### （1）Marriage – a contract made in consideration of marriage
+– a contract made in consideration of marriage

+## 4.2 Year

-### （2）Year – a contract that cannot be completed within one year[从签订日期开始预计要超过一年才能完成的服务合同]
+– a contract that cannot be completed within one year[从签订日期开始预计要超过一年才能完成的服务合同]
+- Contracts whose terms make it impossible for any party to fully perform within one year,Excludes contracts of uncertain duration[时间不确定的合同] (eg, lifetime contracts).

-- The one-year provision of the statute of frauds applies to a contract whose terms make it impossible for any party to fully perform within one year.
+> The one-year provision of the statute of frauds applies to a contract whose terms make it impossible for any party to fully perform within one year.
 However, the parties' option to terminate the contract within a year does not remove it from the statute under the majority rule.

-- Contracts whose terms make it impossible for any party to fully perform within one year,Excludes contracts of uncertain duration[时间不确定的合同] (eg, lifetime contracts).
+## 4.3 Land

-### (3)Land – a contract for the sale or transfer of an interest in real property
+– a contract for the sale or transfer of an interest in real property.

 - leases and easements[租约和地役权] for less than one year are usually excluded from the statute，even though it involves an interest in real property.